adriandelisle/gif-transparency/README.md

 Pass an object with the desired values when creating an `Animated_GIF` instance:

 - `numWorkers (number) {2}`: how many web workers to use.
 Default is 2.
-- `useQuantizer (bool) {true}`: this is `true` by default, and provides the highest quality results, at the cost of slower processing and bigger files.
-When this is enabled, a neural network quantizer will be used to find the best palette for each frame.
-No dithering is available in this case, as the colours are chosen with the quantizer too.
 - `dithering (string) {undefined}`: selects how to best spread the error in colour mapping, to _conceal_ the fact that we're using a palette and not true color.
 Note that using this option automatically disables the aforementioned quantizer.
 Best results if you pass in a palette, but if not we'll create one using the colours in the first frame.
 Possible options:
   - 'nearest'
   - 'riemersma'